soerenschneider/dyndns/README.md

 ## Why would I need it?

-📌 You don't have a static public IP address<br/>
+📌 You don't have a static public IP address but want to connect to your home network<br/>
 🤹 Ideally, you have multiple endpoints you want to assign DNS records to<br/>

 ## Installation